karan/Projects/README.md

 **Bulk Thumbnail Creator** - Picture processing can take a bit of time for some transformations.
 Especially if the image is large.
 Create an image program which can take hundreds of images and converts them to a specified size in the background thread while you do other things.
 For added complexity, have one thread handling re-sizing, have another bulk renaming of thumbnails etc.

+**Web Scraper** - Try making a web scraper that can scrape multiple pages simultaneously with threading and stores the data in database.
+You can use any database you like but make sure to run the scraper 24x7. *Optional - Make a dashboard UI to control the scraper's behavior*

 Web
 ---------